khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 [xda-forum](http://forum.xda-developers.com/) and [CyanogenMOD](http://www.cyanogenmod.org/) were popular,
 but I don't know if that's still the case today.
 Good luck!)

+### How do I fix "Unknown error code during application install: -505"?

+This error means that there is a custom permission conflict between "Terminal Emulator for Android" and some other application that is installed on your device.
+Terminal Emulator for Android declares three custom permissions, and starting with Android 5.0 Lollipop, only one application at a time can be installed for any given custom permission.

+The three custom permissions are:

+    jackpal.androidterm.permission.RUN_SCRIPT
+    jackpal.androidterm.permission.APPEND_TO_PATH
+    jackpal.androidterm.permission.PREPEND_TO_PATH

+One relatively straightforward way to do this is to uninstall all the apps you suspect might be using these permissions, and then install Terminal Emulator for Android, and then reinstall the suspected apps.
+The conflicting app should fail to reinstall.

 ### Hey, my bash is vulnerable to the Shellshock bug.
 How do I fix that?

 Shellshock is a security bug in some versions of the bash shell.
 You can test whether your version of